mpartipilo/tikatours_src/data/extracted/content/tourcategory/multi-country-tours/index.en.md

 </div>

 <div class="row content-row"><!-- 1506 (3)-->
-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 2006 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 2006 -->

-The Caucasus region of Azerbaijan, Georgia and Armenia is a well\-kept secret, a feast for the eyes, a thrill for the adventurous and paradise for culture buffs.
-A visit to this trio of mysterious, alluring, extraordinarily beautiful and wonderfully welcoming countries will weave you between dramatic icy peaks, semi\-arid desert, exotic modernising capitals, ancient castles and quaint villages with  traditions as old and resolute as the land.
+The Caucasus region of Azerbaijan, Georgia and Armenia is a well-kept secret, a feast for the eyes, a thrill for the adventurous and paradise for culture buffs.
+A visit to this trio of mysterious, alluring, extraordinarily beautiful and wonderfully welcoming countries will weave you between dramatic icy peaks, semi-arid desert, exotic modernising capitals, ancient castles and quaint villages with  traditions as old and resolute as the land.

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 2007 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 2007 -->

 Armenia and Georgia are the two oldest Christian countries, while in the Islamic Azerbaijan, the culture reflects Iranian as well as European influences.
 Fortresses,